Langorithm/Blackroad21/README.md

 ### Playing the game

-The goal of the game is to get to the finish line, collecting cards and to maximize your amount of points by the end.
-Players race through the field by taking turns to move their tokens around the stops and playing hands of *Blackroad* (similar to a hand of Blackjack) in each stop.
+The goal of the game is to get to the finish line by collecting cards and to maximize their score by the end.
+Players race through the field by taking turns to move their tokens around the stops and playing hands of Blackroad (similar to a hand of Blackjack) at each stop.

 >##### A hand of Blackroad
 >